• Skip to primary navigation

 Earning a master’s degree in automotive engineering provides students with advanced knowledge and skills in the field.
 However, it is not required to work in the field as one can start a career with a bachelor’s degree.

 Notwithstanding, students learn about innovative designs and systems in a master’s degree program.
-In addition, the program provides them with research opportunities and can also, lead to career advancement.
+In addition, the program provides them with research opportunities and can lead to career advancement.

 Why Are The Educational Requirements For Automotive Engineers? | Automotive Engineering Degrees